Arriving & Departing

 Prepare for a pleasant voyage from Port Everglades by following a few simple travel tips.Departing Passengers (Embarkation)

 - Call ahead.
-It's a good idea to contact your cruise line before arriving at Port Everglades to verify your schedule and terminal information.
+Contact your cruise line before arriving at Port Everglades to verify your schedule and terminal information.
 This is especially important if severe weather threatens.

 - Cruise lines ask that you board at least two hours prior to departure.
 However, most do not begin check-in before 11 a.m.

-- Bring a government-issued photo ID.
-Everyone in the vehicle that is 18-years-old and older must show ID at the security checkpoint.
+- Bring government-issued photo ID.
+Anyone18-years-old and older must produce a government-issued photo ID at the security checkpoint.

-- Keep identification and cruise documents handy -- do not pack them in your luggage.
+- Keep identification and cruise documents handy.
+Put them in your carry-on bag.
+Do not pack them in your luggage.
+You will need to produce these documents several times before boarding your ship.

 - Tag your luggage.
-Complete and affix the luggage tags provided by your cruise line before you give your luggage to porters for delivery to your stateroom.
+Complete and attach the luggage tags provided by your cruise line before you give your luggage to porters for delivery to your stateroom.
+Porters can provide additional tags.

 - Carry valuables.
 Carry on any valuables, breakables, personal items and medications, along with your photo ID and cruise documents.

 - Follow signs.
-Directional signs with ship names and terminal assignments are updated daily.
+Digital directional signs with ship names and terminal assignments are updated daily.

 Returning Passengers (Disembarkation)

-- Await shore leave.
+- Await shore leave announcement.
 Passengers are typically not allowed ashore until several hours after the ship's arrival time.

 - Wait for a call.
 People coming to pick up returning cruise guests on weekends may park for free in our cell phone waiting lot at the Port Administration Building, 1850 Eller Drive, just past the security checkpoint at the I-595 entrance to the Port and at the lot north of Cruise Terminal 18.
 Paid parking is also available in the Parking Garages.